 This branch of civil engineering encompasses the structural analysis and design of structures.
 It is the responsibility of the structural engineer to analyze and design a structure that will safely bear or resist the stresses, forces and loads.
 The design must satisfy the project specifications while meeting all safety regulations.
 The structure must endure massive loads as well as natural disasters and climate changes.

-In geotechnical engineering the engineer studies soil, foundations and bearing capacities.
-The engineer will study the behavior of the earth materials and how they will affect a structure that is to be constructed.
+In geotechnical engineering, the studies of a civil engineer include soil, foundations, bearing capacities etc. The engineer will study the behavior of the earth materials and how they will affect a structure that is to be constructed.
 They will also evaluate pre-existing structures that are showing signs of problems with the earth materials under or near the structure.

 Civil engineers that specialize in transportation engineering will work with the planning, construction and management of transportation facilities.
 They will design and implement the infrastructures that deal with transportation in order to provide a safe, comfortable, convenient, economical and environmentally compatible mode of transport.
 There are six divisions related to transportation engineering: highway, air transportation, waterway, aerospace, coastal & ocean and urban transportation.